GintsEngelen/CNS2022_Code/README.md

 Then, first run [pcapfix](https://github.com/Rup0rt/pcapfix) and then [reordercap](https://www.wireshark.org/docs/man-pages/reordercap.html) on the PCAP files.

+For CIC-IDS-2017 files, remove the duplicated traffic of the original pcap files provided by the authors using the provided script and the following syntax : `./remove_traffic_duplication.sh PCAP_folder_in PCAP_folder_out`.
+Note that `PCAP_folder_in` should not be the same as `PCAP_folder_out`.

 Then, run [our modified version of the CICFlowMeter tool](https://github.com/GintsEngelen/CICFlowMeter) on the data obtained in the previous step: